shin1m/xemmai/doc/ObjectTraits.md

     Method      no         yes    immutable  *1
     Lambda      no         no     shared     *1
     Native      no         no     shared     *1
-    Null        no         -      immutable  *1
+    Null        no         yes    immutable  *1
-    Boolean     no         -      immutable  *1
+    Boolean     no         yes    immutable  *1
     Lexer       no         no     owned      *1
     Parser      no         no     owned      *1
     Object      yes        no     owned      *2